nytimes/Store/README.md

 ### Sample Project

 See app for example usage of Store.
+Alternatively the Wiki contains a set of recipes for common use cases
 + Simple Example: Retrofit + Store
 + Complex Example: BufferedSource from Retrofit (Can be OKHTTP too) + our FileSystem + our GsonSourceParser